gem/oq-engine/doc/engine/What's-new.md

 storage.
 This has a large performance impact on calculations heavy on data storage.

-2. Thanks the refactoring in point 1, the celery/rabbitmq combo is now optional.
+2. Thanks to the new calculators, the celery/rabbitmq combo is now optional.
 Actually, the recommended way to run the engine on a single machine is *without* celery/rabbitmq.
-If you are using a cluster, you must still use celery/rabbitmq.
-But the big majority of the users, including everybody using the official virtual machines will have a simpler experience.
+This means that the majority of the users, including everybody using the official virtual machines will have a simpler experience.
 The most common error for newbies was to forget starting celery or running it from the wrong directory.
 Now this barrier is gone.
 Also, the engine is more efficient without celery/rabbitmq, especially for calculations with a large data transfer.

-3. In a cluster situation, you should edit the file `openquake.cfg` and set the parameter `use_celery` to `True`.
-Then, a dynamic default for the parameter `concurrent_tasks` will be inferred by asking celery how many cores are available and by multiplying that number by 2.
+3. In a cluster situation, the combo celery/rabbitmq is still needed.
+In this case you should edit the file `openquake.cfg` and set the parameter `use_celery` to `True`.
+Then, a dynamic default for the parameter `concurrent_tasks` will be determined by asking celery how many cores are available and by multiplying that number by 2.
 This is done at each new calculation.
-This solves another common error for users setting a bad `concurrent_tasks`.
+This mechanism solves another common error for users setting a bad `concurrent_tasks`.

 4. The classical hazard calculator has been completely rewritten.
 Now